Kent Police: Organisation

 Each district has a Local Policing Team for emergency and non-emergency response as well as a Community Safety Unit, a Community Policing Team, and Police Community Support Officers.
 Kent Police operates the following police stations and offices with public access: Ashford, Canterbury, Cranbrook, Dartford, Dover, Faversham, Folkestone, Gravesend, Herne Bay, Maidstone, Margate, Medway (Gillingham), North Kent (Northfleet), Rainham, Ramsgate, Sevenoaks, Sheerness, Sittingbourne, Swanley, Tonbridge, and Tunbridge Wells.
-Police stations in Canterbury, Folkestone, Maidstone, Margate, Medway, North Kent, and Tonbridge also have custody suites, Divisional Support Units, Criminal Investigation Departments, Vulnerability Investigation Teams, and Missing Child and Exploitation Teams.
+Police stations in Canterbury, Folkestone, Maidstone, Margate, Medway, North Kent, and Tonbridge also have custody suites, Divisional Support Units, Criminal Investigation departments and Missing Child and Exploitation Teams.

 Canterbury custody has 15 cells, Folkestone custody has 15 cells, Maidstone custody has 17 cells, Margate custody has 13 cells, Medway custody has 40 cells, North Kent custody has 40 cells, and Tonbridge custody has 19 cells.
+Maidstone custody closed in October 2025.
 Each division has a Crime Squad and a County Lines and Gangs Team, all of which form the Chief Constable's Crime Squad.
 The Professional Standards Department and the Paedophile Online Investigation Team are county wide teams.
 The Serious Crime Directorate handles all of the force's major crime investigations and is jointly shared with Essex Police.

 Additionally, Kent Police operates a station at the Bluewater shopping centre with a small three-cell custody suite and a station at Longport near the Channel Tunnel as a dedicated TACT custody suite with four cells.
 Kent Police is unique in that it operates a station outside of the UK, in Coquelles, France.
 This will be retained through Brexit.

 The Port of Dover maintains its own independent police force, the Port of Dover Police, but Kent Police has statutory responsibility for policing the entire county and takes over investigations of incidents within the port when appropriate.

 In addition to the three geographical divisions, the Tactical Operations division, or 'Tac Ops', comprises the Roads Policing Unit (RPU), Road Safety Unit (RSU), Commercial Vehicle Unit (CVU), Serious Collision Investigation Unit (SCIU), Armed Response, Dog Section, Rural Task Force (RTF), Gypsy Liaison Team (GLT), Search and Marine Unit (SMU), and Proactive Tasking Team (PTT).
 'Tac Ops' are mainly based at Kent Police Tactical Operations, known as 'Coldharbour' due to its proximity to Coldharbour Lane, Aylesford, and Nackington Police Station in Canterbury.
 In 2011, the Search and Marine Unit moved from 'Coldharbour' to Sheerness Docks in order to be closer to the water.
 In 2000, Kent Police opened kennels in Stockbury to be used as a permanent base and training centre for the Dog Section.

 The force is supported by the National Police Air Service, the nearest aircraft operate from Redhill, Surrey and North Weald, Essex.
 Kent Police has a number of qualified drone pilots.